Sterling gains as risk sentiment improves

 “I think the pound could continue the gains next month, depending of course on how the Brexit talks go,” he said.

-Versus the euro, the moves in the pound were more contained, with the British currency trading up 0.1% versus the common currency at 88.78 pence.
+Versus the euro, the moves in the pound were more contained, with the British currency trading down 0.1% versus the common currency at 88.97 pence.

 London and Brussels this week continue their negotiations to agree a deal on their future trading relationship, though time is now running very short as Britain’s post-Brexit transition period ends in fewer than six weeks.